Should You Take Advantage of a Roth 401(k) Plan?

 While most Americans are fairly well-versed in Roth IRAs – a retirement vehicle in play since 1997 – fewer are as familiar with the Roth 401(k).
 In essence, the Roth 401(k), an employer-sponsored investment savings plan, combines advantageous features of the Roth IRA and a traditional 401(k) plan.
 More than 60 percent of employers now offer this retirement savings plan option.

-In light of the tenth anniversary of the Roth 401(k), Smith & Howard answers eight questions about this attractive savings option.
+In light of the tenth anniversary of the Roth 401(k), Smith and Howard answers eight questions about this attractive savings option.

 1) What are the key differences between a traditional and Roth 401(k)?